l2beat/l2beat/packages/backend/discovery/metis/ethereum/diffHistory.md

 Discovery now includes the addresses related to the Metis sequencer decentralization efforts.
 The current discovered.json in ProtocolBeat shows a good overview.
 Batches still get posted to `0xFf00000000000000000000000000000000001088`.
+The logic for the Sequencer Pool MPC that results in posted hash batches on Ethereum is off-chain and does not get verified on ethereum.
+LockinPool, LockingInfo (via ProxyAdmin) and SCC have an EOA as Admin.

 ### LockingInfo